-The interviews in Sephardi Voices Archive have been conducted as ‘oral history’ interviews and the interviewers have been trained how to conduct these particular interviews.
+The interviews in Sephardi Voices Archive have been conducted as ‘oral history’ interviews and our interviewers have been trained in conducting these particular interviews.

 The focus of oral history interviews is the creation of life story narratives within a non-confrontational and listening environment.